 The charcoal filter cannot be cleaned.
 It must be replaced.
-Order Part No. WB02X10943 from your GE supplier.
+Order Part No. WB02X9883 from your GE supplier.

 If the model is not vented to the outside, the air will be recirculated through a disposable charcoal filter that helps remove smoke and odors.
 The charcoal filter should be replaced when it is noticeably dirty or discolored (usually after 6-12 months, depending on hood usage).
+See "Optional Kits," page 9, for more information.